 Today, Logroño continues to attract wine-lovers worldwide as the historical and commercial center of the Rioja wine region.
 It exists as that most rarified of 21st-century cities – a place where the past has been carefully preserved without forgetting about its future development.
 It is a vibrant, dynamic, but extremely welcoming city, and locals are known for their sense of fun and hospitality, as any visitor to Logroño’s old quarter will testify.
 Its tapas bars, excellent restaurants, lively festivities, beautiful architecture, wineries, and ambiance, add up to a memorable city definitely not to be missed!

 Gastronomy & Wine

 Rioja has a long culinary tradition, and Logroño, in particular, is famed for its exceptional gastronomy and wholesome country fare.
 Chefs in the region tend not to favor fussy, over-complicated approaches to cooking; instead, the emphasis is on seasonal and local produce cooked traditionally.
 Highlights from the area include: fresh fruit and produce from local market gardens, succulent lamb, and game from the region’s farms.
-Of course, fresh seafood and fish from the Atlantic, supplemented by trout and other fresh-water fish from local rivers.
+In addition, of course, fresh seafood and fish from the Atlantic, supplemented by trout and other fresh-water fish from local rivers.
 You will probably see some of the following dishes on most menus:

 - Lechazo Asado, which is roasted young, milk-fed lamb;